-Television is among the most powerful forces in adolescents' lives today.
-It is an important medium of communication in the 21st century and is used for several reasons including information acquisition, education, preservation of cultural heritage, surveillance of the society, and entertainment as it provides millions with a constant stream of free leisure strategies and opportunities; family matters; messages about peers, relationships, gender, sex, violence, religion, food, values and cloths just to mention a few (Salehan, Kim & Lee, 2018).
-According to Garba and Wanapia (2020), besides sleeping, a study by the Kaiser Family Foundation (KFF, 2018) revealed that youths spend more time with media than with any other activity.
-Despite the overwhelming qualities (light, colour, sound and motion) which empower television to command a major proportion of media consumption, the audience may reject its programmes if its content derails from their cultural traits (Liu & Fang, 2017).
-The multicultural nature of our society today exists as the effect of global media and the emergence of new technologies have paved way for access to diverse and remote cultures via our television, radio, internet, supermarkets and shopping centres.
-A society like Nigeria which is culturally, ethnically and linguistically diverse may recognize the enriching value of diverse cultures and values, and use them in its own way.
+Western Hemisphere.
+From the era of Africa's enslavement and colonial rule, traders, missionaries, adventurers and explorers have all played a role in perpetuating and disseminating certain images of Africa.
+According to Kalyango Jr (2021), despite the overwhelming qualities (light, colour, sound and motion) which empower media to command a major proportion of media consumption, the audience may reject its programmes if its content derails from their cultural traits (Fang, 2020).
+The multicultural nature of our society today exists as the effect of global media and the emergence of new technologies have paved way for access to diverse and remote cultures via our media, radio, internet, supermarkets and shopping centres.
+A society like Ghana which is culturally, ethnically and linguistically diverse may recognize the enriching value of diverse cultures and values, and use them in its own way.
 But then, discussion of this scenario normally emphasizes on the negative effects rather than positive (Wasserman & Madrid-Morales, 2018).

-Broadcasters acknowledge the fact that youths "split their enormous media time among many activities social networking, viewing video, exchanging Instant Messages, viewing graphics and photos, listening to music, watching TV, playing games, looking up things, even catching up on the news often simultaneously, (Vahlberg, 2020).
-Hence, they tailor their programmes for so many platforms TV, the internet, mobile devices, and desktop computers.
-Developments with mobile media and the global expansion of the internet have driven much of the growth in consumption of television programmes.
+Most Westerners have never visited Africa and may never visit the continent.
+Yet there is a particular image of Africa in the Western mind.
+When one is asked to think of Western images that come to mind when thinking of Africa, the overall mental images are of primeval irrationality, tribal anarchy, hunger/famine, civil war, managerial ineptitude, political instability, flagrant corruption and incompetent leadership.
+Broadcasters acknowledge the fact that youths "split their enormous media time among many activities social networking, viewing video, exchanging Instant Messages, viewing graphics and photos, listening to music, watching MEDIA, playing games, looking up things, even catching up on the news often simultaneously, (Vahlberg, 2020).
+Hence, they tailor their programmes for so many platforms MEDIA, the internet, mobile devices, and desktop computers.

+Information on Africa is often presented without a historical and analytical context to explain the roots of a conflict.
+On account of this lack of historical and analytical examination, most Western reports resort to attributing all conflicts in Africa to primordial irrationality and tribalism.
+Developments with mobile media and the global expansion of the internet have driven much of the growth in consumption of media programmes.
 Before anything else, the paper posits that slave trade, colonialism, and the missionaries are the citadel of Western civilization and culture in Africa (Kiamu & Musa, 2021).
 This paper is unable to ignore the fact that colonialism is the root of cultural imperialism and all other derivatives, including media imperialism, in Africa.
 The unstoppable wave of globalisation in Africa is a result of Western interference on the pace and tempo of cultural growth and civilization in the continent.
 Though colonialism is now a thing of the past, Africa remains subjugated and dominated by the commodities and cultures of the colonial powers (Lando, 2020).